Stickerpants/game-of-assessment/Projects/Project_GameOfLife.md

 Think carefully about possible ways the user could break your program.
 What if they give you a world file that isn't formatted properly?
 You should handle these cases in a graceful way that lets the user know what's broken.

-Make sure you build your program using clean code, well written code that will be easy to modify and add to in the future.
+Make sure you build your program using clean, well written code that will be easy to modify and add to in the future.
 Put yourself in the mindset that this is a project that you'll want to work on over a long period of time, and that other people may be reading and adding to your code.
 This is the reality of any major software project!

 To begin the project, fork this repository and write your solution.
 This keeps a nice record of everyone who is working on it.
-Alternatively,

 #Extensions